 When there is more collaboration and better communication between the two teams, sales and marketing teams become more effective at their jobs.

-Our solution for marketing and sales
+The Walnut solution for SaaS marketing and SaaS sales

 Sales and marketing both play equally important roles in growing your SaaS.
 As mentioned earlier, for the best results, sales and marketing need to work together to attract your target audience, nurture leads, and close deals.